William Dudley Pelley: Political activism

 When the Great Depression struck America in 1929, Pelley became active in politics.
 After moving to Asheville, Pelley founded Galahad College in 1932.
-The college specialized in correspondence courses on "Social Metaphysics" and "Christian Economics."
-He also founded Galahad Press, which he used to publish various political and metaphysical magazines, newspapers, and books.
+The college specialized in correspondence courses on "Social Metaphysics" and "Christian Economics".
+He also founded Galahad Press, which he used to publish various political and metaphysical magazines, newspapers, and books – many of which Pelley claimed to have transcribed from souls in another dimension.
+The publishing house and college both failed within a year.

 On January 30, 1933, Adolf Hitler became chancellor of Germany.
 Pelley, an admirer of Hitler, founded the Silver Legion, an antisemitic organization whose members, known as Silver Shirts and Christian Patriots, wore Nazi-style silver uniform shirts.
 Their insignia was a scarlet L, emblazoned on their flags and uniforms.
+They also wore blue neckties, blue corduroy trousers, and puttees.
+Pelley preferred to be called "Chief" of the Silver Shirts.
 Biographer Scott Beekman noted that Pelley was "one of the first Americans to create an organization celebrating the work of Adolf Hitler."

 Pelley traveled throughout the United States, holding recruitment rallies, lectures, and public speeches.
-He founded Silver Legion chapters in almost every state in the country.
+He founded Silver Legion chapters in almost every state.
 Membership peaked at 15,000 in 1935, dropping to below 5,000 by 1938.
-His political ideology consisted of anti-Communism, antisemitism, patriotism, corporatism, isolationism, and British Israelism, themes which were the primary focus of his numerous magazines and newspapers which included Liberation, Pelley's Silvershirt Weekly, The Galilean, and The New Liberator.
-He became fairly well known as the 1930s went on.
-Sinclair Lewis mentioned him by name in his novel It Can't Happen Here (1935) about a fascist takeover in the U.S. Pelley is praised by the leader of the fictional movement as an important precursor.
+His political ideology included anti-Communism, antisemitism, patriotism, corporatism, isolationism, and British Israelism.
+These themes were the primary focus of his numerous magazines and newspapers, which included Liberation, Pelley's Silvershirt Weekly, The Galilean, Silver Legion Ranger, and The New Liberator.
+In his book No More Hunger, William Pelley called for populist economic policies, such as a universal income of $1,000 a year (over $24,677 in 2025) for White citizens and a ban on inheritance except for family homes, or limiting wages to $100,000 (over $2,467,700 in 2025) a year.
+He also called for African Americans to be re-enslaved and Jews to be ghettoized and sterilized.

+Pelley became fairly well known as the 1930s progressed.
+Sinclair Lewis mentioned him by name in his novel It Can't Happen Here (1935) about a fictional fascist takeover in the United States.
+The leader of the fictional movement praises Pelley as an important precursor.